 We might think what's done is done.
 But the truth is that our past plays out in our present relationships EVERY day.
 If we want to truly clear the way for ourselves and our kids, we can change the way we make sense of our experiences, and in doing that, science shows that this practice alters the way those experiences were embedded in our brains.
 So, parenthood is very literally a healing journey in that we can discover where the past still influences us.
 We have to *know* in order to grow.
 What’s the alternative?

-Parenting is a beautiful invitation to embrace our humanity, explore our authenticity and deepen our connection.
+Parenting is a beautiful invitation to embrace our humanity, explore our authenticity and

 It isn’t our perfectly attuned connections, but our missed connections and re-connections that actually teach our kids (and us) resilience as we both discover how to transform our struggles to wisdom.

 If we were perfect, how would we teach our children about humanity, forgiveness, humility, hope?